 While Apple excels at building great products, the Apple financing through Barclays still leaves a lot to be desired.
 We’ve updated our review for the 2014 holiday season but our overall verdict remains – if you need to finance your Apple purchases there are better options!

-If you are not interested in the Discover it card, you may still want to check out The Ultimate Guide to Saving Money on Apple Products.
+If you are not interested in a new credit card, you may still want to check out The Ultimate Guide to Saving Money on Apple Products.

 Thinking about applying for the “Special Financing” on Apple.com?
 You may want to think twice, here’s why applying for the infamous Apple credit card may not be such a good idea.